makerdao/sai/README.md

-collateralized stablecoin with socialized bailouts and normal capital accounting
+single-collateral stablecoin with socialized bailouts and normal capital accounting